ejmr/git-branch-notes/README.markdown

 The `clear` command performs the same action as `rm` except it removes the notes for *all* branches in the database.

+The `sync` command will delete all notes for local branches that no longer exist.
+This can be useful after a merge when you delete a number of branches and also want to delete their notes.
+You can run `git branch-notes sync` to get rid of all of those notes, so long as the local branches themselves are also deleted.